silviaCerby/gitbook/docs/getting_started/cerby_mobile_app/install-and-configure-the-cerby-mobile-app-on-ios.md

   3. Tap the **Allow** option.
 The **Allow notifications** switch is turned on.
   4. Tap the **Continue** button.
 The **Welcome to Cerby** screen is displayed.

-The next step is 4\.
-Log in to your Cerby workspace.
+The next step is [4.
+Log in to your Cerby workspace](install-and-configure-the-cerby-mobile-app-on-ios.md#id-4.-log-in-to-your-cerby-workspace).

 ### 4\.
 Log in to your Cerby workspace